LouisJackman/language-x/README.md

   they might be unsuitable for many lightweight tasks collecting concurrently.
 * Persistent data structures.
-* Async IO; use a library like libevent.
+* Async IO; use a library like Tokio.
 OK to block in the prototype, but don't add any language features that break compatibility with async in the proper version.

 The build system:
 * Go-style; just derive information from the source files rather than using